 Depending on your employment arrangement with your employer, their contributions may be paid on top of your pay or may be deducted from your pay.
-Your employer may also choose to continue making contributions after you have reached your KiwiSaver Retirement Age.
+Your employer may also choose to make contributions before you turn 18 or continue making contributions after you have reached your KiwiSaver Retirement Age.